phafer1776/The-Looking-Glass/README.md

 # Description
 Final Project for Advanced Python - Spring 2018

-A Flask web application built by Team 2
+A stock photo web application built with Flask by Team 2

 Members:
 	Timothy Carney,